 Sister Desiré Anne-Marie Findlay

 Sister Desiré professed her perpetual vows to the Felician Sisters on August 15, 2019.
 She currently serves as the Vocation Outreach Minister for Our Lady of Hope Province.
 Below is her vocation story in her own words.
-You can also follow Sr. Desire's blog at sistalogue.blogspot.com.
+You can also follow Sr. Desiré's blog at sistalogue.blogspot.com.